Skip to main content

 Nitrux uses GitHub to keep track of feature requests.

-• Please open an issue at the Nitrux Bug Repository, but instead of creating a bug report, use the template for feature requests.
+• Please open an issue in the Nitrux Bug Repository, but instead of creating a bug report, use the feature request template.

 Release Schedule